 Revise application as needed

 Prepare documents for inventors to sign

-Send documents to inventors with final draft of the application.
+Send documents to inventors with the final draft of the application.

 The specification should include: